Comparisons12 min read

 Is Monday CRM actually a CRM or just a project management tool dressed up?

-It's a real CRM — but one built on monday.com's work OS, so it has more in common with visual project tools than traditional CRMs.
-That's actually a plus for teams that want flexibility.
-It handles contacts, deals, pipelines, email tracking, and automation just like dedicated CRMs do.
-The "is it really a CRM?" question comes up a lot, and after using it extensively, my answer is: yes, stop overthinking it.
+It's a real CRM — but one built on monday.com's work OS foundation, so it shares DNA with visual project tools.
+And honestly?
+That's a plus if you want flexibility.
+It handles contacts, deals, pipelines, email tracking, and automation just like dedicated CRMs.
+The "is it really a CRM?" question comes up constantly, and after spending time in it, my answer is: yes, stop overthinking it.

 Is HubSpot really free in 2026?

-Yes, and it's genuinely useful — not just a glorified lead capture form with a paywall behind every useful button.
+Yes, and it's genuinely useful — not just a lead capture form with paywalls behind every useful feature.
 The free tier includes unlimited contacts, deal tracking, email templates, live chat, and basic reporting.
-You'll hit limits when you need serious automation or advanced features, but plenty of small teams run on it for 12+ months without upgrading.
+You'll hit walls when you need serious automation or advanced features, but plenty of small teams run on it for 12+ months without upgrading.

 Can Monday CRM replace HubSpot for marketing?

 Not really.
-Monday CRM doesn't have native email campaign tools, landing pages, or lead scoring — you'd need to integrate external tools like Mailchimp or ActiveCampaign for anything beyond basic email tracking.
-If marketing automation matters to your business, HubSpot has a structural advantage that Monday CRM simply can't close with integrations alone.
+Monday CRM doesn't include native email campaigns, landing pages, or lead scoring — you'd layer on external tools like Mailchimp or ActiveCampaign.
+If marketing automation matters to you, HubSpot has a structural advantage that Monday CRM simply can't close with integrations.

-Monday CRM — and it's not particularly close.
-Most teams can have a working pipeline configured in under a day.
-HubSpot takes significantly longer to set up properly, especially if you're using multiple hubs.
-The payoff for HubSpot's setup time is a more powerful system long-term, but if you need something running this week, Monday CRM wins.
+Monday CRM by a country mile.
+Most teams have a working pipeline configured in under a day.
+HubSpot takes significantly longer, especially if you're using multiple hubs.
+The longer setup time pays off in power and flexibility later, but if you need something running this week, Monday CRM wins.

-How does pricing actually compare for a team of 10 in 2026?
+How does pricing actually stack up for a team of 10?

-Here's the math: Monday CRM Pro runs roughly $280/month for 10 users (billed annually).
-HubSpot Sales Hub Professional comes in at approximately $900/month for the same team.
-HubSpot Free or Starter at around $150/month for 10 seats is much more competitive, but you lose key features like sequences and advanced automation at that tier.
-For a pure sales team, Monday CRM wins on value at that size — it's not even subtle.
+Here's the reality: Monday CRM Pro for 10 users runs roughly $280/month (billed annually).
+HubSpot Sales Hub Professional comes in around $900/month for the same team.
+HubSpot Free or Starter at roughly $150/month for 10 seats is much more affordable, but you lose critical features like sequences and advanced automation.
+For a pure sales team, Monday CRM wins on value — it's not subtle.

-Can you migrate from one to the other without losing your mind?
+Can you migrate from one to the other without losing sleep?

-Yes — both platforms support CSV import/export, and there are dedicated migration tools and integration partners that can help with larger data sets.
-The process isn't painless (moving CRM data never is), but it's doable.
-Monday.com actually has a decent native HubSpot integration, so some teams run both simultaneously during a transition period to make sure nothing falls through the cracks.
+Yes — both platforms support CSV import/export, and dedicated migration tools exist for larger data sets.
+The process isn't painless (moving CRM data never is), but it's entirely doable.
+Monday.com actually has a solid native HubSpot integration, so some teams run both simultaneously during transition to avoid dropped data.

 Tags